hanaDemma/fraud-detection-for-e-commerce-and-bank-transactions/README.md

 ## Features
 - **Data Analysis & Preprocessing**: Cleaning and transforming transaction data for fraud detection.
 - **Feature Engineering**: Extracting meaningful insights such as transaction frequency, velocity, and time-based patterns.
+- **Geolocation Analysis**: Mapping IP addresses to countries to detect fraud patterns.
 - **Machine Learning Models**: Training and evaluating models like Logistic Regression, Random Forest, Neural Networks, and more.
-- **Geolocation Analysis**: Mapping IP addresses to countries to detect fraud patterns.
+- **Model Explainability**:Implement mlops to understand and interpret the decisions made by machine learning models
 - **Model Deployment**: Using Flask APIs & Docker for real-time fraud detection.
 - **Dashboard Visualization**: Implementing Dash to visualize fraud trends and insights.

 ## Technologies